Eight Spring Cleaning Tips for Your Car

-- Brush out your air vents – Dirty and dusty air vents do nothing but blast dirt and debris all over your interiors.
-So, if you’re going to clean the inside of your car, you may as well grab an old paintbrush and brush out your vents while you’re at it.
-This should prevent things from deteriorating quite as quickly next time around.
+- Brush out your air vents – Dirty and dusty air vents blast dirt and debris throughout your interior.
+If you’re going to clean the inside of your car, you may as well grab an old paintbrush and brush out your vents.

-- Probe those crevices – What’s the secret to getting into those annoying crevices that harbor dirt like nowhere else?
+- Probe those crevices – What’s the secret to getting into those annoying crevices that trap dirt like nowhere else?
 It’s easy – simply take a rag or cloth and wrap it around the head of a small screwdriver.
-If the crevices aren’t too deep, you might also get away with using an old toothbrush.
+If the crevices aren’t too deep, you might also use an old toothbrush.

 - Radiant rims – There’s a simple concoction that can shine hubcaps and alloys every bit as good as a specialist cleaning product.
-Simply mix together some powdered laundry detergent and water to create a paste, before getting to work on your wheels with a toothbrush.
+Mix together powdered laundry detergent and water to create a paste, before getting to work on your wheels with a toothbrush.
 Rinse it away and admire your handiwork!

 - Windshield wipers – If your windshield wipers are doing little other than smear moisture and dirt all over the place, you might not necessarily need to replace them.
 Instead, apply some rubbing alcohol to a clean cloth and give them a good wipe.
 This could restore them back to their former glory and effectiveness.